wangguanan/Pytorch-Person-ReID-Baseline-PCB-Beyond-Part-Models/README.md

 ### Results
 * Market-1501: Rank-1 0.928, mAP 0.797
 * DukeMTMC-reID: Rank1 0.859, mAP 0.737
-* More results and rarameters analysis are coming soon
+* More results and parameter analysis are coming soon

 ## Contacts
 If you have any question about the project, please feel free to contact with me.